Monday, June 30, 2025

 Sometimes I feel like that about the internet - there are so many jewels, so much wit, so many clever thoughts!
 And also, so much nonsense, so much actual awfulness, so much stupidity.
 So while it's hard to be bored, it can also feel hard to be engaged.

 I'm reading so much enraged triggering stuff - it's like people want to be enraged and triggered.
-And then I read fabulous pieces - by Lane Anderson at the Matriarchy Report, and or at the Great Perhaps by Kim Foster and I feel so happy and engaged and provoked out of my comfort zone but in a thoughtful and enriching way.
+And then I read fabulous pieces - by Lane Anderson at the Matriarchy Report, and at the Great Perhaps by Kim Foster and I feel so happy and engaged and provoked out of my comfort zone but in a thoughtful and enriching way.

 So I guess like London, the internet is full of jewels and wonders, and full of sewerage and idiots, and it's up to us to find the good stuff...